Support Dolphin Research and Conservation

 • Generously named by Ms. Amy Ardington

-• Nina survived a shark attack at some point during his/her life!
-You can clearly see the shark bite mark just behind the dorsal fin (a feature that helps us identify him/her).
-This tough dolphin is regularly seen and has become a favorite of the research team!
+• Nina (#30) survived a shark attack at some point during her life!
+You can clearly see the shark bite mark just behind the dorsal fin (a feature that helps us identify her).
+This tough dolphin is regularly seen and even had a calf in 2020!

 Olive